futianfan/clinical_trial_approval_prediction/README.md

 The current version has 348,891 trial IDs.

-### diseases to icd10
+### Disease to ICD-10 code

 - description

-  - The diseases in ClinicalTrialGov are described in natural language.
+  - The diseases in [ClinicalTrialGov](clinicaltrials.gov) are described in natural language.

   - On the other hand, [ICD-10](https://en.wikipedia.org/wiki/ICD-10) is the 10th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD), a medical classification list by the World Health Organization (WHO).
 It leverages the hierarchical information inherent to medical ontologies.